Nightguard21032/support/guides/training-guide.md

 **Trainer:** *The second step to restock an item is to grab a box from the staff room and then head back to the empty shelf.*

 **Trainer:** *The third step to restock an item is to equip your box.
-Once you have equipped your box, hold "E" for a few seconds.*
+Once you have equipped your box, click 'E' on the shelf.*

 **Trainer:** *The shelf should now be restocked.
 All staff members will earn one point for restocking.
 If you wish to earn more points for restocking, feel free to purchase one of our point multiplier gamepasses.*